 Surgery may be used for people who fail to respond to other treatments.
 Immediate surgery is necessary for cauda equina syndrome.
 Options include:

-To help reduce your chances of getting a herniated disc, take the following steps:
+To help reduce your chance of a herniated disc:

 Canadian Orthopaedic Association